sienkewits/swiftc-link-issue/README.md

     C:\BuildTools\VC\Tools\MSVC\14.29.30133\bin\HostX64\x64\link.exe @C:\Users\buildmaster\AppData\Local\Temp\TemporaryDirectory.chqGAZ\arguments-7492443228980014747.resp
     error: link command failed with exit code 1561 (use -v to see invocation)

 It is (in this case) the response file, arguments-7492443228980014747.resp, which contains the "/LIB" parameter.
 If it were removed from the top of the response file, and put on the command line instead, then the link stage would succeed.

+As I see it, the fix to the issue should be:
+* Change the swift-frontend.exe implementation to generate the response file *without* the "/LIB" parameter.
+* Update the link step to *include* the "/LIB" parameter on the command line ( i.e. link.exe /LIB @file)

 ### Note:

 This issue seems to somewhat be contingent on command line length.
 The example needed to contain many source files in order for the problem to occur.
-Commenting out the "GLOB MORE_DUMMY_SOURCES" line in 'Sources/CMakeLists.txt' is enough to make the problem go away.
+In the directory structure I created, I could comment out the "GLOB MORE_DUMMY_SOURCES" line in 'Sources/CMakeLists.txt' to make the problem go away.
+Your results may vary, depending on where you check out the repository.